A Selected Chronological Bibliography of

 females.
 The bacterium is passed from one generation of pill bug to the next by

-A. Veal (AU), Joseph E. Trimble (AU), and Andrew J. Beattie (AU) discovered
+Veal (AU), Joseph E. Trimble (AU), and Andrew J. Beattie (AU) discovered that

-possess a gland on the dorsal aspect of the thorax, which contains potent
+gland on the dorsal aspect of the thorax, which contains potent antibiotics (1506).

 transformed tobacco plants with the gene encoding hepatitis B surface antigen